jazzband/django-floppyforms/docs/templatetags.rst

     {% formfield userform.password using "input.html" with type="password" %}

-The ``formfield`` tag should only be used in a form layout, usually in a row template.
+The ``formfield`` tag should only be used inside a form layout, usually in a row template.

+.. _formrow templatetag:

 formrow
 -------